Euro 2024: Fans flock to Berlin in hope of final tickets – DW – 07/12/2024

 Public transport not an issue

 While there have been complaints about some of Germany's host cities' public transport networks during the tournament, Berlin's far-reaching infrastructure is expected to provide supporters with enough options to travel to the Olympiastadion on Saturday.
-Both the U and the S Bahn trains reach the ground within 40 minutes from Berlin's city center.
+Subway and streetcars from Berlin's city center can reach the stadium within 40 minutes.
 But fans should be prepared to be packed in like sardines.

 Whether it's going to be Jude Bellingham or Lamine Yamal who will lift the European Championship trophy come Sunday night, Berlin promises to provide the best set for the show.